 Require students to perform a self evaluation - select this if you want students to evaluate themselves using the rubric for their peers.
 Their scores will not count toward their grade.

-Peer Evaluation Rubrics
+Team Member Evaluation Rubrics

 You are able to edit or delete portions of this rubric by clicking on the Edit pencil for each prompt.
 You are able to add additional prompts by clicking the large plus sign in the corner of the screen.
 Comment prompts ask students to leave comments about their peers and rating prompts ask students to rate their peers on a numerical scale.
 Reorder the rubric by clicking and dragging the prompt or using the up and down arrows.